Oracle Text enables you to build text query applications and document classification applications.

 Queries are usually a combination of a text component and a structured component.
 Results are almost always sorted by a structured component, such as date or price.
 Good response time is always an important factor with this type of query application.

-Figure 1-3 illustrates the relation of the catalog table, its
+Figure 1-3 illustrates the relationship of the catalog table, its

 CTXCAT index, and the catalog application that uses the